New research on Cyber Security Ecosystems points to Germany as relevant European Player

 Collaborating with external partners can have huge innovation benefits in terms of reducing costs, getting access to novel knowledge and stimulating synergistic recombination of different resources.
 At the same, innovation partnerships can lead to unintended knowledge spillovers and conflicts, which can turn a collaborative relationship into a competitive nightmare.
 How can organizations maximize the potential benefits, while minimizing the associated risk?
 We have built an extensive portfolio of studies that address this question.
 In particular, we have conducted studies that consider (i) the role of contracts and trust in governing R&D alliances, (ii) how organizations can successfully transfer and recombine knowledge in partnerships and (iii) how relationships within organizations can influence collaboration between organizations.

-- Brattström, A; Faems, D. (In Press) Inter-organizational relationships as political battlefields: How fragmentation within organizations shapes relational dynamics between organizations.
-Academy of Management Journal
+- Brattström, A; Faems, D. (2020) Inter-organizational relationships as political battlefields: How fragmentation within organizations shapes relational dynamics between organizations.
+Academy of Management Journal, 63 (5)

 - Brattström, A., Faems, D.; Mahring, M. (2019) From trust convergence to trust divergence: Trust development in conflictual interorganizational relationships.
 Organization Studies, 40 (11): 1685–1711